About The Trust

 - Tanzania Honey Bee Project - Dr. Wolfgang Edrich

-Thanks to the support of the Eva Crane Trust, 30 participants, (hunter-gatherers and female community members) have been trained and equiped to collect new data on the distribution of Apis dorsata in Philippines.
+Thanks to the support of the Eva Crane Trust, 30 participants, (hunter-gatherers and female community members) have been trained and equipped to collect new data on the distribution of Apis dorsata in Philippines.

 - Assessing the decline of wild honey production in Philippines, Denise Margaret Matias